UCR-Robotics/ee144/docs/capstone.rst

 - We divide the space into two parts to accommodate more teams at the same time.
   They are designed to have exactly the same layout.

-  The grid size is **0.4m**, which is equal to the size of the robot.
+- The grid size is **0.5m**, which is a bit larger than the size of the robot.

 - The grey grids are obstacles and walls that the robot should not collide with.